- Elgar original reference

 Chapter 20: Embodied Information, Actor Networks and Global Value-Added Services

-Barney Warf Introduction The purpose of this chapter is to link analyses of globalized services, long dominated by empiricist and neoclassical economic understandings, to insights drawn from contemporary social theory and political economy, particularly actor-network theory.
+20 Embodied information, actor networks and global value-added services Barney Warf Introduction The purpose of this chapter is to link analyses of globalized services, long dominated by empiricist and neoclassical economic understandings, to insights drawn from contemporary social theory and political economy, particularly actor-network theory.
 The analysis of services has often been overly sterile, reluctant to engage in questions of power, politics and social relations.
 Conjoining services and political economy allows for the eﬀective integration of diverse topics under a broad, systematic line of inquiry in line with Harvey’s (2001) call for a holistic social science capable of synthesizing diverse aspects of global capitalism in a critical manner rather than oﬀering an endless series of disconnected ‘hypotheses’.
 By invoking several strands of contemporary critical theory, this chapter attempts to demonstrate that the global service economy linked by telecommunications is not some teleological necessity, but the contingent outcome of actors situated in networks.
 This chapter takes as its point of departure the question of how and why some forms of service production are concentrated in a small handful of locales while other services freely roam the globe, creating a constantly changing kaleidoscope of new locales.
 High value-added services, using skilled labor and tacit forms of knowledge, are highly agglomerated in the world’s global cities.
 Such functions tend to be deeply embedded territorially and thus the competitive advantages of established centers are diﬃcult to reproduce.
-In contrast, relatively low value-added service functions, such as back oﬃces, call centers and oﬀshore banks, are increasingly dispersed to the...
+In contrast, relatively low value-added service functions, such as back oﬃces, call centers...

 You are not authenticated to view the full text of this chapter or article.